-A strong employment brand can help your company stand out from the competition and attract top candidates in today’s competitive job market.
-And if you don’t have a compelling employment brand in place, you’ll likely face challenges securing qualified talent.
-In fact, recent data found that 69 percent of job seekers would reject a job offer from a company with a bad employer brand.
+In this hiring market, you need to stand out amongst the competition to attract top talent.
+If you don’t have a compelling employment brand in place, you’ll likely encounter more obstacles than necessary securing qualified applicants in the current post-pandemic hiring crisis.
+In fact, surveys show that 69% of job seekers would reject a job offer from a company with a bad employer brand.

 Make sure to link to your career site from your company home page and in any job descriptions you post through outside sources.
 Also include an option to apply via mobile, as many of today’s job seekers search for and apply to open roles via mobile devices.
 And continuously share engaging content to get top talent excited about applying – including team photos and videos, employee testimonials, your latest benefits, and more.